tresoldi/ngesh/docs/readme.rst

    :alt: original tree

-The results are not excellent given the limits we set for quick demonstration, but it still capture major information and subgroupings (as clearer by the radial layout below) – manual data exploration show that at least some of the errors, including the group in the first split, are due to horizontal gene transfer.
-For an analysis of the inference performance we would need to improve the parameters above and repeat the analysis on a range of random trees, including studying the log of character changes (including borrowings) involved in this particular random tree.
+The results are not excellent given the limits we set for quick demonstration, but it still capture major information and sub-groupings (as clearer by the radial layout below) — manual data exploration show that at least some errors, including the group in the first split, are due to horizontal gene transfer.
+For an analysis of the inference performance, we would need to improve the parameters above and repeat the analysis on a range of random trees, including studying the log of character changes (including borrowings) involved in this random tree.

 .. figure:: https://raw.githubusercontent.com/tresoldi/ngesh/master/docs/summary.nex2.png
    :alt: summary tree radial

-Trees can, as expected, be compared with common methods of tree comparison, such as `Robinson–Foulds metric <https://en.wikipedia.org/wiki/Robinson%E2%80%93Foulds_metric>`__.
+We can compare trees with common methods of tree comparison, such as `Robinson–Foulds metric <https://en.wikipedia.org/wiki/Robinson%E2%80%93Foulds_metric>`__.
-All packages and programming languages for this purpose should be able to read the trees exported in Newick or NEXUS format; however, as ``ngesh`` trees are actually ETE3 trees, we can also do it directly from
+All packages and programming languages for this purpose should be able to read the trees exported in Newick or NEXUS format; however, as ``ngesh`` trees are actually ETE3 trees, we can do it directly from
 Python:

 .. code:: python